Comprised of veterans of the stoner/doom metal genre, Wolftooth’s debut is one of the best releases in recent memory. Check out our interview below:

 Wolftooth: We found this illustration by Okan Bulbul from Turkey online just in a general search for some ad content and we fell in love with it.
 We contacted him and got permission to use the image as our album cover.
 No conscious nod to the movie but we see the resemblance.

 AltWire [Luke Morrison]: Do you think your more melodic approach to the genre makes you a bit more accessible to the casual listener?

-AltWire [Luke Morrison]: Stoner/Doom Metal is a very niche genre but in the states in particular it seems to be one where every band seems to know or at least know about one and other, and in some ways feels like it’s own community.
+AltWire [Luke Morrison]: Stoner/Doom Metal is a very niche genre but in the states, in particular, it seems to be one where every band seems to know or at least know about one another, and in some ways feels like it’s own community.
 Despite its massive popularity it still feels like a very underground genre.
 Parallels with the punk movement have even been made by some.
 What are your thoughts on this?

 AltWire [Luke Morrison]: If someone was interested in learning more about the genre, which artists would you recommend?

 Wolftooth: There are so many…… Void King, Monte Luna, Mothership, Forming the Void are just some of our favorites.
 There are literally hundreds of great bands in this genre.